Budibase/website/content/blog/5-examples-of-web-application-design/index.md

 {{< figure src="/web-app-design/notion.png" alt="Notion UI" >}}

-I am a huge fan of Notion, and I've been an avid user since 2016.
-It's minimalist and uncluttered feel provides the user with a blank canvas, free from distraction.
+I am a huge fan of Notion, and I’ve been an avid user since 2016.
+It’s minimalist and uncluttered feel provides the user with a blank canvas, free from distraction - making it a great example of modern web app design.

 When I first used the web app, it was slow and unresponsive in some cases.
 I wasn't the only person to feel this, and it ultimately led to a complete rebuild of the product.